le717/Blocks/Documentation/Format-Details.md

 * From looking at our [Legend](#legend-incomplete), we can see this level contains
- 1. free tiles
+ 1. Free Tiles
- 2. blocked walls
+ 2. Blocked Walls
- 3. a yellow tile
+ 3. a Yellow Tile
- 4. a yellow cube
+ 4. a Yellow Cube

 It also contains the code for the first and last lines of the file.
 We will not worry ourselves with them, and will instead focus on the layout itself.

-*Notice*: Sometimes, it is better to teach by example, rather than explainations.
-I feel this tutorial will go much more smoothly if I do not purely use explainations, but use examples in addition to explaining why we do what we do. :wink:
+*Notice*: Sometimes, it is better to teach by example, rather than explanations.
+I feel this tutorial will go much more smoothly if I do not purely use explanations, but use examples in addition to explaining why we do what we do. :wink:

 #### Task #1 - Adding a Blocked Wall

+* The first modding example we will do is add a Blocked Wall to the layout.
+We remember from our Legend a Blocked Wall is signified by a `BW`.
+(If you don't remember, fell free to peek back at the Legend any time you need to).

 *Coming Soon.*